twolfson/twolfson.com/articles/visual-regression-testing-in-travis-ci.md

 [Sauce Labs]: https://saucelabs.com/
 [BrowserStack]: http://www.browserstack.com/

-For this blog post, we will be walking through the first option, near-identical environments.
+For this blog post, we will be walking through setting up near-identical environments.

-Once you have your perceptual diffs set up, you should be generating screenshots and diffs locally.
-Next, install your `.travis.yml` including any dependencies such that the screenshots are being generated in Travis CI as well.

-It is likely that the tests will fail because your expected screenshots differ from the actual ones due to different fonts.
-To see what your extract your screenshots from Travis CI, I have written a script that uploads my actual and diff screenshots to [imgur.com][].
+To gain insight into what Travis CI's screenshots look like I have written a script that uploads my actual and diff screenshots to [imgur.com][].

 [imgur.com]: http://imgur.com/